horstao/pub/Readme.md

 A few things I'm proud of:
 - Raised fraud detection accuracy from 27% (human) to 92% (AI) at DETRAN
 - Cut document processing costs by 70% at two different companies
-- Built the AI backbone for a US-based student tutoring platform used at scale, reducing GPT-4 response time to under 1 second with semantic caching
-- Delivered one of the first LLM-powered projects in Brazil using GPT-4 before its public release
+- Delivered one of the first LLM-powered projects using GPT-4 before its public release

 I work across the full stack: model design, MLOps, observability (Grafana), and API deployment (FastAPI, Docker, Kubernetes, AWS).
 My toolkit includes PyTorch, YOLO, EfficientNet, BERT, LangChain, and the broader Hugging Face ecosystem.

 Beyond engineering, I care about knowledge transfer.
-I've taught at university level, presented at TDC Internacional, and published international research — because the field grows when people share what they've learned.
+I've taught at university level, presented at TDC Internacional, and published international research.

 Currently based in São Paulo.
 Open to AI lead and architect roles in Brazil or remote.